dendronhq/dendron-site/vault/dendron.topic.snippets.md

 ### Can't autocomplete snippets inline

-To get snippets to autocomplete, you'll have to tweak the following settings.
+To get snippets to autocomplete, make sure you don't have snippets disabled

-1. go to > workspace: open user settings (json
+1. go to > workspace: open user settings (json)
 2. change the following line to `true`
 ```
 "editor.suggest.showSnippets": false,